ArcaneArts/Revenant/application/README.md

    * Change `Bundle Display Name` to your `app_name`

 ## 2. Firebase
+> In this section we create a firebase project in the cloud and link the api keys and ids to our project using flutterfire.

 * [Create a new Project on Firebase](https://console.firebase.google.com/)
   * Keep Google Analytics Enabled (you can use the default firebase analytics account)
+  * Click on Build > Hosting > Get Started (required)
+  * Click on Build > Firestore > Create DB (required)
+    * Start in Production Mode
+    * Set the location to nam5 or the best multi-region near you.
+  * Click on Build > Storage > Get Started (if you need storage)
+    * Start in Production Mode
+    * Set the location to nam5 or the best multi-region near you.
+  * Click on Build > Remote Config > Create Configuration
+    * Name the first parameter derp or something and give it a false boolean value just to init it
+    * Hit Save
+* Run the script `firebase_init` in the pubspec and select this project.
+  1.
 * Run the script `flutterfire_init` in pubspec and select this project.
   1. Select your newly created project (up down arrow keys, then enter for selection)
   2. For platform selection, just press enter.
 Keep android ios and web selected.
 Keep macos unselected.